-1. Allow the sample tube to cool.
+1. Allow the sample tube to cool to room temperature (approximately 15 minutes).

 Do not touch the sample tube or the heating mantle until they have reached room temperature.
 Touching the sample tube, heating mantle, or heating mantle clip before they have cooled could result in burns.